Texas-Style Chicken Fried Steak with Cream Gravy

 Recipe editor Patricia Mitchell

-Cream GravyAfter the cutlets are removed from the pan, pour off all but about 2 tablespoons of oil, keeping as many as possible of the browned bits in the pan.
-Heat the oil over medium heat until hot.
+Cream GravyAfter the cutlets are removed from the pan, pour off the pan drippings, reserving 2 tablespoons.
+Keep as many as possible of the browned bits in the pan.
+Return the reserved oil to the skillet, and heat oil over medium-high heat until hot.

-Sprinkle 3 tablespoons flour (use the left-over flour from the chicken fried steak recipe) in the hot oil.
-Stir with a wooden spoon, quickly, to brown the flour.
+Sprinkle 2 tablespoons flour (use the left-over flour from the chicken fried steak recipe) in the hot oil.
+Stir well with a wooden spoon, quickly, to brown the flour and form a roux.

-Gradually stir in 3/4 cup milk and 3/4 cup water, mixed together, stirring constantly with the wooden spoon and mashing out any lumps.
-Lower heat, and gravy will begin to thicken.
-Continue cooking and stirring a few minutes until gravy reaches desired thickness.
-Check seasonings and add more salt and pepper according to your taste.
+Gradually stir 1-1/2 cups milk into the roux, stirring constantly with the wooden spoon, mashing out any lumps, and bring to a boil.
+Continue stirring a few minutes as gravy thickens and reaches desired thickness.
+Check seasonings and add ground black pepper and salt to taste.

 Note to Cream Gravy novices: Gravy-making is an inexact science.
-Cream gravy is supposed to be thick, but if you think it's too thick, add more liquid until you're satisfied with it.
+Cream gravy is supposed to be thick, but if you think it's too thick, add more milk, a little at a time, until you're satisfied with it.

 The serving dishes in our photograph are Fiesta dinnerware.